SimonPadbury/b5st/LOG.md

 # Log

+## Version 1.1 -- 7 May 2021

+* Now that Bootstrap 5.0.0 is launched, these `bootstrap.css` and `bootatrap.bundle.js` have been enqueued from the CRN instead of the previous beta versions.

 ## Initial commit -- 26 April 2021

 * Started from a clone of b4st and renamed all as b5st.